Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-We have already observed that the representation \emph{size} for an index of a sample is $O(\iExpPolFunctions{k})$.
-Thus, simple arithmetic operations involving them, such as assignments to the variables or summing them up, can be carried out in time that is polynomial in the size of these values (see \cref{sec_maths_complexity}), and hence in \iExponential{k} time.
-We are left to show that the most involved arithmetic operations, namely the exponentiation at \cref{alg_generalized_binary_search_first_computation_of_step,alg_generalized_binary_search_further_computation_of_step}, can also be carried out in \iExponential{k} time.
+We have observed that the \emph{size} of a sample index is $O(\iExpPolFunctions{k})$.
+Thus, simple arithmetic operations over them, such as assignments and sums, are feasible in time that is polynomial in the size of these values (see \zcref{sec_maths_complexity}, Arithmetic), and hence in \iExponential{k} time.
+We are left to show that the most involved arithmetic operations, namely the exponentiations at \zcref{alg_generalized_binary_search_first_computation_of_step,alg_generalized_binary_search_further_computation_of_step} of \zcref{alg_simulation_by_machine_from_Hausdorff_reduction}, can also be carried out in \iExponential{k} time.